Our Paperless Catalog Is Wallet-Friendly and Ecofriendly

 Avoiding mailbox delivery is another efficiency.
 It means that we don't have to build postage fees into the cost of your plants.
 Shipping fees, of course, are unavoidable.
 But we do our best to keep charges reasonable by using pots that are much smaller than quart-size but big enough to promote well-established root systems.

-Also, although we run regular specials -- such as our Salvia Daily Deal -- we don't pretend to be a big box store with rock-bottom prices and drastically limited inventory.
+Also, we don't pretend to be a big box store with rock-bottom prices and drastically limited inventory.
 Instead, we maintain an abundance of choices, set moderate prices for all our plants and stick to them.
 This is efficient for returning customers, who know what to expect from us.
+That said, we we do run a regular special -- our Salvia Daily Deal, which occurs about once a week for 24 hours and offers a limited number of a specific plant at the rock-bottom price of $1.99 each.
+Email announcements about these specials are available through the newsletter subscription box on our homepage.

 We Like Being Ecofriendly